Rich Reel

 Engineer

-I am currently working for a bio-tech start-up after a layoff from
+I currently work for Genapsys after a layoff from

 Applied Biosystems

-now Life Technologies after more than 21 years with the company.
+now ThermoFisher Scientific after more than 21 years with the company.

 I've worked on a wide array of projects supporting scientists and engineers across the organization.

-In the last years most projects were in some way connected to DNA sequencing.
+In recent years, most projects were in some way connected to DNA sequencing.

-One particularly successful project was the (now obsolete) 3700 Automated DNA Analyzer which helped complete the first human genome.
+One particularly successful project was the (now obsolete) ABI PRISM® 3700 Genetic Analyzer which helped complete the first human genome.

 In addition to building the first proof-of-concept unit, I designed the final instrument's detector, wrote firmware

-including the operating system for one of its processors, and had a hand in the detector design of its successor, the 3730.
+including the operating system for instrument control, and had a hand in the detector design of its successor,

 I do two basic types of work in R&D...